 When is the Box Office open?
 Can I buy tickets in person?

 Houston Grand Opera’s Box Office is located at the Wortham Center, 550 Prairie Street (between Smith and Bagby), and it’s open Monday through Friday, 10 a.m. to 5 p.m. during the opera season.
 On Saturdays and Sundays when there is a performance, the Box Office is open from noon until curtain.
-We’re also available by phone at 713-228-OPERA (6737).
+We’re also available by phone at 713-228-6737.
 The Box Office is closed from mid-May until single tickets go on sale in September.
-For your convenience there is ten-minute curbside parking on the south side of the street, right next to the Box Office.

 Why can’t I choose the “Mail” option for my tickets?